juulsmustdie/SWE3313_TEAM9/Requirements/Customer-Notes.md

 **Only certain users should be able to log in to the system.**

 - There must be an admin user type for employees to log in and run sales reports.
-- Admins cannot self-register, someone whose already admin has to give that person the employee access.
+- Admins cannot self-register, someone who's already admin has to give that person the employee access.
 - A simple user interface for this would be great, but a manual process is acceptable for Version 1.

 *All users must have a unique username and a 6-character (minimum) password link with their emails for notifications.*